stungeye/VSVcpkgSDL2/README.md

 ## Description

 This program demonstrates the basics of using SDL2 to create a graphical application in a Windows environment.
-It creates a resizable window and a renderer, and uses these to display and move a colored sqaure across thescreen.
-The squares's movement is governed by its velocity and it bouncesoff the edges of the window.
+It creates a resizable window and a renderer, and uses these to display and move a colored sqaure across the screen.
+The squares's movement is governed by its velocity and it bounces off the edges of the window.
 The color of the square changes if the user presses a key or clicks the mouse.

 ## Key Features